 *Please note, you can only stay in self-catered accommodation (including caravans, flats and holiday cottages) with your own household while the current restrictions on indoor private gatherings are in place.

-There are still distilleries that remain open throughout the winter months for you to take tours of and discover the processes of making Scotland’s national drink.
-Some of these include Glenfiddich Distillery in Dufftown, Dewar’s Aberfeldy Distillery and Glenmorangie Distillery in Tain.
+Several distilleries remain open throughout the winter months, so you can discover the processes of making Scotland’s national drink.
+This year, there are a few changes to the experiences available, but you can still enjoy a tour and tasting experience at many distilleries across Scotland.
+Some of these include Glenfiddich Distillery (offering outside tastings) in Dufftown, Dewar’s Aberfeldy Distillery (takeaway drams – online booking essential) and Glenmorangie Distillery in Tain (takeaway drams).

-If that’s not enough to persuade you to visit Scotland in November then discover what else is happening during the year with our annual events calendar or find out more about Scotland’s online events over the coming months.
+If that’s not enough to persuade you to visit Scotland in November then discover what else is happening during the year with our When to Visit Scotland guide or find out more about Scotland’s online events over the coming months.